Common Sense Media Review

 Talk to Your Kids About ...

-Families can talk about many of the issues that teens face in their lives.
+Families can talk about many of the issues that teens face in Degrassi: Next Class.
 What are some of the difficult decisions they face, and how do they make those choices (and live with the consequences)?
-How do digital technology and social media affect the way we think about these things?
-Do you think Degrassi: Next Class offers an accurate representation of what teens go through every day?
+How do digital technology and social media affect the way they—and we—think about these things?

 What gives a TV series its longevity?
 Is it the characters?
-The story lines?
+The storylines?
 What kinds of changes do the producers of this series have to make to make it relevant for a new generation of viewers?

 How do the characters in Degrassi: Next Class demonstrate empathy and integrity?
 Why are these important character strengths?